 By some estimates, more than nine million men and women around the world use heroin.
 The heroin epidemic increasingly gets worse each year.
 The best way to combat heroin addiction is through professional addiction treatment.
-Unfortunately, not all of those individuals receive the right care for recovery.
-It’s critical to recognize a heroin addiction, understand its risks and find the right addiction treatment services at a women’s addiction treatment center for lasting sobriety.
+Unfortunately, not all of these individuals receive the right care for recovery.
+It’s critical to recognize a heroin addiction, understand its risks, and find the right addiction treatment services at a women’s addiction treatment center for lasting sobriety.

 The Signs of a Heroin Addiction